-The second part is an update in theory, either on paper or e-learning.
+The second part is an update in theory, either on paper or e-learning or through through industry publications/newsletters.
 The topic is to the choice of the VTS-authority, eg. Changes in environment, rules and regulations, human factors, SOP’s, language etc.

-The third part is some practical activity.
+The third part is practical activity.
 The goal of this activity is to gain additional knowledge of the environment the VTSO is working in.
 Examples are: visiting another VTS-centre, making a trip on a vessel and so forth.

 The fourth part is monitoring.
 Operational performance of routine situations and adherence to SOP’s is best checked by means of monitoring.
 The VTS-authority tapes the image of the radar and the communication and checks the performance of the VTSO several times a year.
 Ideally this activity is part of a Safety Management System in which the outcome should be recorded.
 The